 Macrophages and tissue remodeling

 Macrophages are white blood cells responsible for destroying microbes and foreign material.
 As macrophages flood the area around a tumor, they become part of a complex tumor microenvironment.
 Macrophages surrounding the tumor are referred to as tumor associated macrophages (TAMs), and often play a role in tumor growth instead of tumor destruction.
-The presence of macrophages leads to inflammation, which promotes proliferation of the cancer cells, blood vessel growth, cancer cell invasion, spread to distant locations (metastasis), and resistance to cancer treatments, including chemotherapy.
+The presence of macrophages leads to inflammation, which promotes proliferationRefers to cell division.
+The proliferation rate is an indicator of how quickly a tumor is growing.
+The proliferation rate may be represented as a percentage, showing what fraction of the cells are actively involved in the division process. of the cancer cells, blood vessel growth, cancer cell invasion, spread to distant locations (metastasis), and resistance to cancer treatments, including chemotherapyTreatment of cancer patients with anticancer drugs.
+Commonly called 'chemo'.
+These drugs work by attacking cell growth or division.
+Often these agents are used in combination to take advantage of their different modes of attack on cell division..

 Circulating monocytes (precursors to macrophages) also play a role in the tumor microenvironment.
 Inflammatory monocytes (IMs), which usually attack microbes, can be harmful because they promote inflammation, and produce proteins that stimulate inflammation, including tumor necrosis factor alpha (TNF-alpha) and interleukin 1 beta (IL-1 beta).
-Resident monocytes (RMs) normally respond to viruses, and are involved in tissue remodeling, angiogenesis and collagen production.
+Resident monocytes (RMs) normally respond to viruses, and are involved in tissue remodeling, angiogenesisThe formation of blood vessels.
+This process is required for a tumor to grow past a small size since the blood delivers nutrients to the cells in the tumor mass. and collagen production.
 IMs in particular are associated with many cancers.

 The way a macrophage acts in the tumor microenvironment can vary.
 Macrophages that are NOT assisting the growth of the tumor are classified as M1, and those macrophages that are producing products that assist the tumor growth are called M2 macrophages.
 What induces the change from M1-M2 is currently unknown.
 Typically, macrophages surrounding a newly developing tumor are M1, and are still working normally to attack the tumor.
 As the tumor progresses, however, more M2 macrophages are present, promoting pro-tumor activities such as angiogenesis and metastasis.
-TAMs can also promote local immunosuppression, and as a result, prevent other immune cells from attacking the tumor.5 6
+TAMs can also promote local immunosuppression, and as a result, prevent other immune cells from attacking the tumor.5, 6

 Bone Marrow Derived Suppressor Cells (Myeloid-derived suppressor cells)

 Suppressor cells are immune cells that can block the immune system.
 In a normally functioning system, we need these cells to reduce or stop the activity of the immune system once a threat has been eliminated.
 They work to suppress T-cell responses and regulate the production of signaling proteins (cytokines) by macrophages.
-In cancer and other illnesses, these cells are not acting the way they should, and they can block immune responses against cancer cells.7
+In cancer and other illnesses, these cells are not acting the way they should, and they can block immune responses against cancer cells.7, 8

 Inflammation and Cancer